Key Takeaways

 Will my insurance rates go up if someone else causes a crash while driving my car?

-If a claim is paid under your policy for a crash that happened while someone else was driving your car, your insurer may treat it like any other at‑fault claim.
+If a claim is paid under your policy for a crash that happened while someone else was driving your car, your insurer may treat it like any other at-fault claim.
 That can mean higher premiums in the future.
-Each insurer rates risk differently, but in general, whenever your policy pays out for an at‑fault crash, there is a real chance your rates will rise.
+Each insurer rates risk differently, but in general, whenever your policy pays out for an at-fault crash, there’s a real chance your rates will rise.

 What happens if the driver or the car has no insurance, or only minimum limits?